borjaalbers/Expense_Tracker/README.md

 - **Continuous Integration**: `.github/workflows/ci.yml` (matrix across Python versions, installs deps, runs lint/tests, enforces coverage, and publishes reports).
 Triggered on every `push`, `pull_request`, or manual `workflow_dispatch`.
 - **Continuous Deployment**: `.github/workflows/cd-render.yml` triggers whenever `main` is updated (or via manual dispatch).
 It POSTs to Render’s Deploy Hook so the Docker Web Service redeploys the latest image.
 Store the hook URL as a GitHub secret named `RENDER_DEPLOY_HOOK`.
 Rotate the hook in Render → Settings → Deploy Hooks if it ever leaks.
 - **Rollback flow**: Use Render’s Events tab to redeploy a previous successful image; CI continues to guard future pushes.
+- **Verification gates**: After each deploy we run the manual checklist below (sign in/out, CRUD, budget, categories, `/api/health`, `/metrics`, persistence) and keep screenshots under `docs/screenshots/render-verification/` for auditing.

+## 📈 Monitoring & Observability

+- `/api/health` now returns service status, DB connectivity, uptime, and git SHA metadata.
+Render health checks point here (Settings → Health Check Path).
+- `/metrics` exposes Prometheus counters/histograms via `prometheus-client` for request count, latency, and error tracking.
+Curl it directly or point Prometheus at it.
+- **Local Prometheus + Grafana stack**
+  1. `docker compose -f docker-compose.monitoring.yml up`
+  2. Prometheus scrapes the Flask container via `prometheus.yml`
+  3. Grafana auto-imports `grafana/dashboards/expense-tracker.json` so you can see request rate, p95 latency, error % and active sessions.
+- Export screenshots or tweak the dashboard before submitting the assignment; Grafana credentials + port mappings live in `docker-compose.monitoring.yml`.

+## ✅ Deployment Verification Checklist (Branch 5.6)

+We validate every production redeploy using the same steps referenced in `IMPLEMENTATION_PLAN.md`:

+1. Sign up, sign in, sign out.
+2. Create/edit/delete expenses and verify both dashboard tables and charts reflect the change.
+3. Update the monthly budget and inspect the status banner.
+4. Add/delete categories and confirm dropdown sync.
+5. Hit `/api/health` and `/metrics` for HTTP 200 responses.
+6. Run the GitHub `cd-render` workflow, wait for Render to redeploy, then repeat 1–4 to confirm persisted data.

+Screenshots for the latest run live in `docs/screenshots/render-verification/` and can be re-generated using the links listed in `IMPLEMENTATION_PLAN.md`.

 ##  Troubleshooting